 I love to eat these old fashioned cookies after they have been chilled in the freezer for a while, but you can enjoy yours whatever way you want.
 I won't hold it against you.
 They will taste absolutely delicious no matter which way you eat them.

 Mom's Recipe Scrapbooks (c.
 1920s)

-Dunk these cookies in your afternoon coffee, or crumble them over homemade
+Dunk these Oatmeal cookies in your afternoon coffee, or crumble them over homemade

 vanilla ice cream for a special taste treat.
 My Grandma and Mom made the

-best cookies I've ever tasted, and now you can use the same
+best cookies I've ever tasted, and now you can use their

 3 cups rolled oats, 3 cups flour, 1 teaspoon salt, 2 cups brown sugar, 1 heaping cup shortening, 1 level teaspoon soda, 1 cup boiling water; roll thin and bake in a moderate oven. —Mrs. K. M. Denoon